IsaHu-dev/Calorie-Mind/README.md

 4 - Calculate Weekly Totals

-  - Track your weekly progress by calculating the total calories, protein, and fat consumed over the last seven days - to help assess and adjust your diet over time.
+  - Track your weekly progress by calculating the total calories, protein, and fat consumed over the last seven days.

-  - The gspread library is utilized to retrieve the most recent 7 entries from the Google Sheet for weekly data analysis.
+  - The gspread library retrieves the last 7 entries from Google Sheet for a weekly data analysis.
 Each entry is recorded with a timestamp, which is used to identify and access the relevant data from the "Week Total" sheet.
-This functionality enables the accurate calculation and display of weekly totals, ensuring comprehensive tracking and reporting.
+This functionality enables the accurate calculation of the weekly totals, providing a clear overview of weekly progress.

 5 - q for Quit